 Public Infrastructure Partners II

-PIP Fund II is a follow-on fund with similar investment criteria to PIP Fund I. PIP Fund II has a focus on developing availability-based and contemporary social infrastructure working with local, regional and central New Zealand government agencies.
+PIP Fund II was the follow-on fund with similar investment criteria to PIP Fund I. PIP Fund II had a focus on developing availability-based and contemporary social infrastructure working with local, regional and central New Zealand government agencies.